Mikarific/MCSRBugMine/README.md

 ---
 ## Overview
-BugMine is a mod for 25w14craftmine that offers *full customizability* over bug fixes and QoL features.
+BugMine is a mod for 25w14craftmine that offers *full customizability* over bug fixes.
-Think Carpet Mod meets Tweakeroo but for things *specifically* for 25w14craftmine.

 This is the MCSR Edition of [BugMine](https://modrinth.com/mod/bugmine).
 MCSR BugMine is **not** legal for MCSR, it's just **more** legal than the non-MCSR edition.